FTW-Development/intro_to_web_dev/controller.markdown

       		end
     	end
  	end

+Rails does not make a distinction between query string parameters and POST parameters, and both are available in the params hash in the controller.
+Because `params` is a hash, variables can also be accessed with `params[:first]`.

-If it can properly save the coder data, then the `redirect_to` method, which redirects to any URL, redirects to that coder that was just created, which runs the show method, and of course then renders the show.html.erb.
+Moving on in the code above, if it can properly save the coder data, then the `redirect_to` method, which redirects to any URL, redirects to that coder that was just created, which runs the show method, and of course then renders the show.html.erb.

 	# GET /coders/1
   	# GET /coders/1.json
   	def show
   	end

+It's worth noting that we've cover two fo the three ways to create an HTTP response:

+* Call render to create a full response to send back to the browser
+* Call redirect_to to send an HTTP redirect status code to the browser
+* Call head to create a response consisting solely of HTTP headers to send back to the browser